 Because of their size and weight, large trucks can be particularly dangerous on our roadways.
-And in an accident, these vehicles pose unique challenges that that can only be overcome with experienced legal counsel.
+And in an accident, these vehicles pose unique challenges that can only be overcome with experienced legal counsel.
 Some of these challenges have to do with the extensive damage and injuries that large trucks can cause.
 Extensive damages cost liable parties money, so they’re motivated to fight claims aggressively.
 Other challenges result from the complex system of state and federal laws that govern commercial vehicles.

 At the DeMayo Law Offices, we’ve been protecting the rights of truck accident victims for almost 30 years.
 Our experience helps us maximize settlements to ensure victims and their families are taken care of now and in the future.

 Our lawyers work on a contingent-fee basis, which means you don’t pay anything unless we win your case.

 The trucking industry is as complicated as the legal system.
 It consists of many moving parts: a large distribution chain that includes drivers, employers, cargo loaders, maintenance crews, and parts manufacturers.
-Each has an important role to play in the transportation of goods across the county.
+Each link of the chain has an important role to play in the transportation of goods across the county.
 And they each play an important role in the overall safety of the industry’s operations.

 When part of the chain is compromised, liable parties can be held responsible for damages.
 In some cases, multiple parties are liable for a truck accident.
 When trucking companies are potentially liable, they hire powerful teams of attorneys to defend their financial interests.
 The multiple insurers involved can act just as aggressively to conserve their money.